Alfred Taylor (British Army officer): Trial

 According to Dr. C.A.R.
 Schulenberg, the first court-martial opened on 16 January 1902, with Lt.-Col. H.C.
 Denny presiding with six additional judges.
 Maj.
 James Francis Thomas of the New South Wales Mounted Rifles had already agreed to defend BVC Major Robert Lenehan.
 Maj.
 Thomas agreed, however, the night before the first trial, to defend all six defendants.
 The court sat in secret, contrary to regulations that all courts-martial were to be open to civilians, the military, and the press.
 The trial of Alfred Taylor was saved for last.
 South African historian Andries Pretorius believes that Crown Prosecutors were trying to force Lieuts.
 Morant, Handcock, Witton, and Picton to turn king's evidence against Taylor.
 If so, they were unsuccessful.

 In what was dubbed, The Six Boers Incident, Taylor was put on trial for ordering the Valdezia Massacre.
 Former Bushveldt Carbineers Captain James Robertson and other perpetrators testified against him.

-As Taylor had resigned his commission upon his arrest three months earlier, he was tried by a military court under martial law, rather than by a court martial under the Army Act.
+As Taylor had resigned his commission upon his arrest three months earlier, he was tried as a civilian subject to service discipline by a military court under martial law, rather than by a court martial under the Army Act.
 Following his acquittal, Taylor returned to his farm near Plumtree, in Southern Rhodesia.
 Meanwhile, Lieuts.
 Harry Morant and Peter Handcock were convicted of murder and executed by firing squad on the early morning of 27 February 1902.
 Lieut.
 George Witton was convicted of the same charge, but his death sentence was commuted to life imprisonment.
 Lieut.
 Harry Picton was convicted of manslaughter and sentenced to be cashiered.

 According to Dr. C.A.R.
 Schulenberg, all those involved in the massacre, "from Taylor right down to the Troopers who did the actual killing, were exonerated while Australians who were involved in similar episodes were court-martialed and executed.
 This was the first in a series of episodes which upset the Australian Government and its people; it led to a deep dissatisfaction and distrust, to say the least, of Kitchener and the British Army, which has not been fully erased to this day.
 There is in fact proof of numerous other incidents where unarmed Boers were shot by the British, about which nothing was said or done."

-Later life

 An urban legend later circulated in South Africa to the effect that, after Taylor's acquittal and return to Rhodesia, he was fatally shot in a saloon by the brother of Trooper B. J. van Buuren, whose murder Taylor had ordered.
 In reality, there was no truth to this.
 Taylor was recalled to active service during the First World War and served in France between 1917 and 1918.
 He later wrote that he had a "knee cap knocked out" on the Western Front (France/Belgium)."